 Expression and Neuroscience

-Arts media you may use include: Paints, pastels, charcoal, pencils, clay and sculpture, sandtray, collage, postcards, poetry, drama, puppets, working with dreams, bodywork/movement and music.
+Using the Arts media is an optional extra to the Psychotherapy, something you may chose to use, materials include: Paints, pastels, charcoal, pencils, clay and sculpture, sandtray, collage, postcards, poetry, drama, puppets, working with dreams, bodywork/movement and music.

 - As a qualified psychotherapist, I undertake regular supervision.
 This is integral to my work and is a place to reflect on what we do and to ensure the relevance, quality and integrity of our work.